chopley/spark_social_network_analysis/README.md

 ##Data description
 The data are an anonymised data set from the *Statnet* *R* package.
 The data are a simulation based on the *National Longitudinal Study of Adolescent Health  (Harris, Florey, Tabor, Bearman, Jones, and Udry 2003)*.
+See description of data here https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2443947/

 The anonymisation is described in *A Statnet Tutorial (Goodreau, Handcock, Hunter, Butts and Morris ), Journal of Statistical Software, February 2008, Volume 24* https://www.jstatsoft.org/article/view/v024i09.